wp-plugins/agp-ajax-taxonomy-filter/readme.txt

 A plugin for WordPress that let you filter posts by taxonomies with AJAX

-See the [screenshots tab](https://wordpress.org/plugins/agp-ajax-taxonomy-filter/screenshots/) for more details.
+See the [screenshots](https://wordpress.org/plugins/agp-ajax-taxonomy-filter/screenshots/) and [FAQ](https://wordpress.org/plugins/agp-ajax-taxonomy-filter/faq/) tabs for more details.

 == Installation ==